autognc/ravenML-train-plugins/README.md

 # Raven Training Plugins
-Default training plugins for Raven, and examples for making your own plugins.
+Default training plugins for ravenML, and examples for making your own plugins.

 Note that these plugins assume that all ravenML dependencies are present in your virtual environment or on your system.
 They do not install any dependencies that